Hōkūle'a: The Story of Hawaiian Voyaging Canoes

 The Hōkūleʻa′s successful 1976 maiden voyage to Tahiti seemed to prove that ancient Polynesians had used the ocean currents as their highway between the different Pacific islands.
 Mau taught a handful of men everything he knew and navigated the canoe without instruments.
 The Hōkūleʻa landed in Papeete, Tahiti only 33 days after leaving Hawaiʻi.
 The crew was greeted by a jubilant crowd of 17,000 Tahitians.

-Almost 40 years later, the men that Mau trained are called master navigators; chief among them is Nainoa Thompson, Executive Director of the Polynesian Voyaging Society.
+Four decades later, the men that Mau trained are called master navigators.
+Chief among them is Nainoa Thompson, President of the Polynesian Voyaging Society.

 Mau Piailug died in 2010 at the age of 78.
 His legacy of traditional ocean navigation re-awakened the voyaging spirit in men and women whose very existence is due to their ancestors leaving land and trusting their senses.